 Enquirers are welcome to visit the Archive to consult materials in our collection, but they must book an appointment with the Archivist prior to their arrival.
 Please note that the Archive is closed on Fridays.

-The complete online catalogue of the Archive’s collections can be found here.
+Find the complete online catalogue of the Archive’s collections on ArchiveSearch.